-in Puerto Rico.
-Attorney Abislaimán-Quílez added that the plaintiffs have natural rights such as protecting their life and dignity, among other factors, and SSI has been fundamental in protecting the natural rights of people in need, so they should be eligible for this program.
-SSI exists to support seniors, people who are blind, and people with disabilities who are eligible based on income and other eligibility criteria.
-As one of these requirements, the individual must be a resident of the United States, but for the purposes of SSI, the United States is defined in a geographic manner that includes the continental states and the District of Columbia.
-Furthermore, Abislaimán-Quílez argues that the Privileges and Immunities Clause of the 14th Amendment places limits on the Territorial Clause because it does not allow a separate category of citizens to be formed when Congress establishes statutes that are intended to benefit individuals with uniformity at the national level.
-According to the brief, the interpretation that the Territorial Clause gives complete power over the territories and their inhabitants is equivalent to treating those inhabitants as property at the discretion of Congress, which is only one branch of the federal government.
-The Territorial Clause does not describe or stratify different categories of territories or citizens.
+in a geographic manner that includes the continental states and the District of Columbia.137 Furthermore, Abislaimán-Quílez argues that the Privileges and Immunities Clause of the 14th Amendment places limits on the Territorial Clause because it does not allow a separate category of citizens to be formed when Congress establishes statutes that are intended to benefit individuals with uniformity at the national level.138 According to the brief, the interpretation that the Territorial Clause gives complete power over the territories and their inhabitants is equivalent to treating those inhabitants as property at the discretion of Congress, which is only one branch of the federal government.139 The Territorial Clause does not describe or stratify different categories of territories or citizens.140

 As part of the Rivera Fuentes case, the U.S. Department of Justice submitted a brief in September 2023 against the expansion of SSI in Puerto Rico.
-The Department of Justice said that participation in SSI is not a privilege of citizenship and agree that the Supreme Court's decision was appropriate.
-They explained that residents of the territories (except for the Mariana Islands) are not eligible for SSI and anyone who spends 30 consecutive days or more in the territories would not receive the benefit for that period.
-Instead, Congress offers the AABD program to help the same population, although it does not receive the same level of federal funding for this program.
-The difference between the two programs is important since the amount of SSI aid increases each year (\$914 dollars in January 2023) while in Puerto Rico, the
+The Department of Justice said that participation in SSI is not a privilege of citizenship and agree that the Supreme Court's decision was appropriate.141 They explained that residents of the territories (except for the Mariana Islands) are not eligible for SSI and anyone who spends 30 consecutive days or more in the territories would not receive the benefit for that period.142 Instead, Congress offers the AABD program to help the same population, although it does not receive the same level of federal funding for this program.143 The difference between the two programs is important since the amount of SSI aid increases each year (\$914 dollars in January 2023) while in Puerto Rico, the amount of the AABD program is set at \$58 dollars.144 Abislaimán-Quílez argues that SSI is an advanced version of AABD.145